lektorium-tutor/lekt/docs/tutorials/scale.rst

 2. `Horizontal scaling <https://en.wikipedia.org/wiki/Scalability#HORIZONTAL-SCALING>`__: the ability to serve an infinitely increasing number of users with consistent performance and linear costs.
 3. `High availability (HA) <https://en.wikipedia.org/wiki/High_availability>`__: the ability of the platform to remain fully functional despite one or more components being unavailable.

-All of these can be achieved with Tutor and Open edX, but the method to attain either differs greatly.
+All of these can be achieved with Lekt and Open edX, but the method to attain either differs greatly.
 First of all, the range of available solutions will depend on which deployment target is used.
-Tutor supports installations of Open edX on a single server with the :ref:`"local" <local>` deployment target, where Docker containers are orchestrated by docker-compose.
+Lekt supports installations of Open edX on a single server with the :ref:`"local" <local>` deployment target, where Docker containers are orchestrated by docker-compose.
 On a single server, by definition, the server is a single point of failure (`SPOF <https://en.wikipedia.org/wiki/Single_point_of_failure>`__).
 Thus, high availability is out of the question with a single server.
 To achieve high availability, it is necessary to deploy to a cluster of multiple servers.
 But while docker-compose is a great tool for managing single-server deployments, it is simply inappropriate for deploying to a cluster.
-Tutor also supports deploying to a Kubernetes cluster (see :ref:`k8s`).
+Lekt also supports deploying to a Kubernetes cluster (see :ref:`k8s`).
 This is the recommended solution to deploy Open edX "at scale".

 Scaling with a single server
 ----------------------------